RepairYachts

 Painting a yacht right is meticulous work — hull prep, fairing, primer, multiple topcoats, and proper cure conditions all matter for longevity.
 Bottom paint (antifouling) is typically refreshed every 1–3 years; full topside repaint is a 5–15-year decision depending on hull material and care.
 Awlgrip and Imron are the gold-standard polyurethane paints for topsides.

-No exact painting matches yet — these are the major marine shops in Rhode Island.
+No exact painting matches yet — these are notable marine shops in Rhode Island.
+Many marinas and yards offer painting without naming it explicitly.

 Fulcrum Speedworks